Phone boxes are the touring cyclist’s friend: rain shelter, wind-free picnic spot, blush-sparing changing rooms.

 Not to mention…

-You might read various articles online about the ‘phonebox graveyard’ at the village of Carlton Miniott, west of Thirsk.
-Hmm; I’ve cycled past and never noticed it, and Google Street View suggests that there’s nothing much to see, despite historic photos online of forests of old phoneboxes awaiting restoration – hence my not including it on the list.
+You might read various articles online about the ‘phonebox graveyard’ (actually a refurbishment business) at the village of Carlton Miniott, west of Thirsk.
+I’ve cycled past it recently though, and there is nothing to see now from the roadside.

 I’ve also not mentioned the Blue Phone Boxes in Leeds that house wifi hubs – again, I haven’t noticed these in my visits recently.